DonDebonair/slack-machine/docs/async.md

     --8<-- "docs/extra/manifest.yaml"
     ```

-4. Add the Slack API token to your `local_settings.py` like this:
+4. Add the Slack App and Bot tokens to your `local_settings.py` like this:

     ``` title="local_settings.py"
     SLACK_APP_TOKEN = "xapp-my-app-token"